LearnDash vs Teachable 2023: Which Is The Best E-Learning Platform?

 LearnDash

-LearnDash offers email support from 7 a.m. to 4 p.m.
-EST, Monday through Friday, regarding customer support.
+LearnDash offers email support regarding customer support from 7 a.m. to 4 p.m.
+EST, Monday through Friday.
 While this may seem limited compared to Teachable’s availability, LearnDash’s email support has been reliable, especially when dealing with more complex issues.

 Pricing Plans: LearnDash vs Teachable: